Traveling the Software Underground

 That’s our map for the Engineering career tracks, which progress outward from the bottom left.
 Each colored line represents a different career track: Technical, Management, or Coaching, which you can choose once you get to the transfer station of Senior Engineer.
 In this article, I’ll explain what each track entails, as well as why it’s designed the way it is.

 As to why it’s styled like an underground transit system, that’s not an accident.
 Starting off at a new company can be like descending into a subway station in a new city; at some point you find yourself standing on a platform trying to figure out which train to get on.
 In my career, I’ve held nearly every one of those titles, due to chance or curiosity.
-I mapped out these tracks based on what I learned, so that every engineer at Appian has everything they need to end up where they want.
+I mapped out these tracks based on what I learned, so that every Appian engineer has an opportunity to end up where they want.

 The Technical Track